gauntface/hopin-styleguide/template/content/elements/html.md

 - This is the second item
     - This is an indented list
     - And it's second item
+    - This item has multiple paragraphs

+        This is the second paragraph
 - This is the third item
 - This is the last item